What is Deep Water Yoga

 Deep water yoga is that simple.
 Set an intention for yourself to try it!

-If you want more information about all aspects of aqua yoga, read my Ultimate Guide to Aqua Yoga.
+If you want more information about all aspects of water yoga, read my article The Best Water Yoga Resource.

 *This post contains Amazon affiliate links.
 Items purchased through these links cost you the same amount.
 I will get a tiny commission that I use to support my yoga habit.
 Thanks for your consideration.